-As of December 31, 2021 and 2020, the carrying value of the land used as sanitary landfill, development costs and asset rehabilitation obligation - assets amounted to P160.23 million and P76.76 million, respectively (see Note 10).
+As of December 31, 2022 and 2021, the carrying value of the land used as sanitary landfill and development costs amounted to ₱146.08 million and ₱158.17 million, respectively (see Note 10).

-Impairment of nonfinancial assets (other than investments in an associate and a joint venture) The Group assesses impairment on nonfinancial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Impairment of nonfinancial assets (other than investments in an associate and a joint venture)

+The Group assesses impairment on nonfinancial assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 This includes considering certain indications of impairment such as significant changes in asset usage, significant decline in assets' market value or physical damage of an asset, significant underperformance relative to expected historical or projected future operating results and significant negative industry or economic trends.
 The Group recognizes an impairment loss if such indications are present and whenever the carrying amount of an asset exceeds its recoverable amount.